Head of School - Mrs Sarah Sims

 Assistant Headteacher - Mrs Jenny Verney

-David joined Silverdale as Head of Science in 2018 and has taken on the additional role of Associate to SLT with responsibility for teaching and learning from September 2019.
-David has a strong belief in developing effective teaching pedagogy and practical skills in the classroom.
-He is passionate about the need to collaborate between subject areas and proactive in making links across the curriculum to ensure that all students receive a high-quality learning experience.
+David joined Silverdale as Head of Science in 2018 and has taken on the role of Assistant Headteacher with responsibility for student engagement and achievement from January 2020.
+David has a strong belief in developing students through wider schools activities, effective teaching pedagogy and practical skills in the classroom.
+He is passionate about the need to collaborate between subject areas and the wider community to ensure that all students receive a high-quality learning experience.